zixianwang2022/Megatron-LM/README.md

 Here the output files are named `my-gpt2_text_document.bin` and `my-gpt2_text_document.idx`.
 As before, in GPT-2 training, use the longer name without the extension as `--data-path`.

+Data preprocessing for T5 training is identical to BERT.

 Further command line arguments are described in the source file [`preprocess_data.py`](./tools/preprocess_data.py).

 <a id="bert-pretraining"></a>